Backlinks break on the internet all the time.

 Much like the previous strategy, paste these links into the Wayback Machine, and review what the content used to look like.
 Recreate the content in your own words, pitch the author, rinse, and repeat.

-Remember, you’ll probably swing and miss on 90 to 95 percent of these links.
+Remember, you’ll probably swing and miss on 90 to 95 percent of these links & check my links.
 However, your goal is to connect on as many of them as possible.
-You do this by establishing a link – or content – that replaces the broken link.
+You do this by establishing a link – or content – that replaces the broken link building.

 Here’s a step-by-step method of one process: